an9644/GetCertificate-App/README.md

  🔑 Key Features

--*Result Retrieval*: Students can easily search and retrieve their results using their ID.
+-*Result Retrieval*: Students can easily search and retrieve their results using their ID. <br>
--*Certificate Issuance*: Admins can issue certificates with student details.
+-*Certificate Issuance*: Admins can issue certificates with student details.<br>
--*User Management*: Students can sign up and log in to access their results.
+-*User Management*: Students can sign up and log in to access their results.<br>